 When the new iPhone comes out all you have to do is have enough money and stand in a line to get it.
 Once in hand you have adapted to the newest technology.
 If only leaders could stay ahead of the culture the same way as standing in line to buy a new iPhone.
 Unfortunately, teams evolve and environments change.
 It’s hard to keep the edge up, but we must adapt.
 One must continually develop their talent and skills in order to keep up with the culture around them.
 It’s not a question of if you should, it’s necessary.
 You must be adaptable as a leader.
 Over the last few years I’ve found a few key elements that have helped me stay sharp as a leader so that when I do enter a new environment or the team changes I am prepared to adjust as needed to lead those around me.

 Self-Awareness (strengths/weaknesses) – Have you ever handled a situation with your weaknesses?
 No. Of course not.
 You take things head on with strengths, but you’ve got to know them in order to know how and when to use them.
-You must be self-aware of what you’re good at and what you need improvement.
+You must be self-aware of what you’re good at and what needs improvement.
 Most of us can’t point out our weaknesses because we don’t operate with them.
 For me, someone pointed them out to me.
 I received feedback which is a great way to help learn them.
 You can also take a personality test or a strength/weakness test to hone in on each.
 Above all, you’ve got to put the work in.
-For anyone joining a team self-awareness is a great place to begin.
-There will always be strengths and weaknesses and you get better with each with practice, knowledge and understanding.
+For anyone joining a team, self-awareness is a great place to begin.
+There will always be strengths and weaknesses and you get better with practice, knowledge and understanding.
 Be aware of when to take action and when to step back and learn from someone else.